IHE/ITI.PMIR/input/pagecontent/index.md

 4. [Changes to other Profiles](other.html)

-Click on any of the links above, head on over the [table of contents](toc.html), or if you are looking for a specific artifact, check out the [index](artifacts.html).
+Click on any of the links above, head on over the [table of contents](toc.html), or if you are looking for a specific artifact, check out the [artifacts](artifacts.html).

+### Conformance Expectations

+IHE uses the normative words: Shall, Should, and May according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).

+#### Must Support

+The use of ```mustSupport``` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).

+mustSupport of true - only has a meaning on items that are minimal cardinality of zero (0), and applies only to the source actor populating the data.
+The source actor shall populate the elements marked with MustSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
+The consuming actors should handle these elements being populated or being absent/empty.
+Note that sometimes mustSupport will appear on elements with a minimal cardinality greater than zero (0), this is due to inheritance from a less constrained profile.

+### Download

 You can also download: